Is it worth driving from Dar es Salaam to Zimbabwe?

 For many unfortunate individuals, the drive from Dar es Salaam to Zimbabwe has proven to be costly, both in terms of financial loss and in terms of lives lost.
 Another brother of mine had his Subaru breakdown somewhere in the mountains along the way.
 He ended up having to hire someone to tow it all the way here, only to discover when it got to the garage that the engine had suffered irreparable damage.

-The thing is, the car that you will be buying will be an unknown to you.
+Thing is, the car that you will be buying will be an unknown to you.
 Driving from Dar es Salaam to Zimbabwe in a vehicle that you hardly know does not seem to be a very good idea.
 Indeed, other than damaged cars, many people have had life changing accidents along the way, after colliding with other vehicles, donkeys and other animals.
 This makes driving from Dar es Salaam to Harare really risky.

 - There are no real cost savings